Poster Presenters

 Poster Pitches & Awards

 Back by popular demand, we are delighted to reprise the poster pitches and awards portion of the program.
-You will be invited on-stage in the Poster venue for the opportunity to give a brief 30-second “elevator pitch” as to why attendees should stop by your poster.
-This is a voluntary activity that will take place at the start and mid-point of each poster session.
+You will be invited on-stage for the opportunity to give a brief 30-second “elevator pitch” as to why attendees should stop by your poster.
+This is a voluntary activity with schedule TBD

 In addition, in-person poster presenters are in the running for four awards.